Forgot Your Password?

 New to Prescription Hope?

-Home » Blog & News » Lantus Solostar Coupon, Costs, Types, Information, a Help Guide
+Home » Other / Miscellanious » Lantus Solostar Coupon, Costs, Types, Information, a Help Guide

-In this article, we’re going to provide lots of helpful information about Lantus Solostar, it’s cost, the types and more.
-But first, let’s give the really quick answer to get you started…
+In this article, we’re going to provide lots of helpful information about Lantus Solostar, including its cost, the types, and more.
+But first, let’s give a quick answer to get you started.

 What is Lantus Solostar?
 Lantus Solostar is long-acting insulin with no peak hours.
 It treats both type 1 and 2 diabetes in adults and type 1 diabetes in children from the age of 6 years.
 It is an FDA approved insulin with a duration of performance for up to 24 hours.
 It is also once-daily insulin with steady concentration.